ppetrovtv/pine_script_docs/source/Publishing_Scripts.rst

 option for those who want to share the script, but protect its calculation methods.

-To make the indicator Protected simply check “Protected Script” in the script publication window.
+To make the indicator Protected simply check "Protected Script" in the script publication window.

 |Protected_script_new|